 - The BAM must complete the Piano Proficiency Examination and the Voice Proficiency Examination during their course of study.
 During the Placement and Proficiency Examination period, the student should schedule an interview, an audition, or a Proficiency Examination with both the Keyboard and Voice Committees.
 All proficiency examinations must be completed in TOTAL prior to the scheduling of any student's recital.
 A NOBTS student who has successfully completed the Piano Proficiency Examination in the BAM program does not have to retake the Piano Proficiency to continue on in the MMCM or MDCM program.
-MMCM and MDCM students who do not hold a bachelor of music degree from a NASM school may be asked to complete the Piano Proficiency Examination and Voice Proficiency Examination. - The student who plans to study voice in the Concentration in Performance will sing, from memory, one song each in the following languages: English, French, German, and Italian.
+MMCM and MDCM students who do not hold a bachelor of music degree from a NASM school may be asked to complete the Piano Proficiency Examination and Voice Proficiency Examination.
+In some instances a graduate from a NASM school may not have completed enough vocal course-work to be considered proficient in voice.
+The voice coordinator will determine the student's status in such instances.
+In rare instances a graduate from a NASM school may not have had to complete a piano proficiency.
+In such instances the student would need to pass the NOBTS piano proficiency or make at least a C in Class Piano III. - The student who plans to study voice in the Concentration in Performance will sing, from memory, one song each in the following languages: English, French, German, and Italian.
 This will serve as the student's voice audition and Voice Proficiency Examination.